-The purpose of this post is to clearly understand the idea behind the DAGs.
+The purpose of this post is to clearly understand the idea behind the Directed Acyclic Graphs or DAGs.

-The best way to fully understand it to a deep level is to learning by reasoning that why are the things are the way they are.
+The best way to fully understand DAGs to a deep level is by reasoning: why are the things are the way they are.
 So, we are going to start with a really basic DAG and then try to build a robust and secure DAG network by logically introducing more complex things in a way that makes sense.

-For this tutorial we are going to see how the tangle of IOTA works.
+For this tutorial, we are going to see how the tangle (a DAG) of IOTA works.

 We call unapproved transactions tips.
 In the example, transaction number 6 is a tip, because no one approved it yet.
 Each incoming transaction needs to choose two tips to approve (there is always at least one!).
 The strategy for choosing which two tips to approve is very important, and is the key to IOTA’s unique technology.
 However, to make our lives easier, we’ll start with the simplest strategy: choosing randomly between all available tips.
 Each incoming transaction looks at all the currently unapproved transactions, and simply chooses two at random.

 To see what the tangle looks like when everyone uses this random selection strategy (technically called “uniform random tip selection”), you can play with this visual simulation of it.
 This simulation generates random tangles, with the very first transaction (called the genesis) on the left and the most recent transactions on the right.
 The tips are marked with a gray square.
 When you put your mouse over a transaction, all the transactions approved by it are highlighted in red, and all those which approve it turn blue.